 Commercial 'third party funders' invest in litigation to make a profit.
 This type of funding may be available for tribunal and other proceedings which involve significant sums, where legal opinion confirms that the prospects of success are good.
 Funders will consider a wide range of disputes, but tend to prefer cases with few issues and that are not too dependent on uncertain factual or expert evidence.

-Funders have varying charging structures, but will generally look for up to 50% of the amount in question.
-If you use a third party funder you will naturally lose an element of control and remain primarily liable for your own costs as well as any costs payable to an opponent, if appropriate.
+Funders have varying charging structures, but will generally look for a return on investment/funding, a multiple of the investment/funding, or a percentage of the monies (say 35%) recovered or preserved.
+If you use a third party funder you will still remain primarily liable for your own costs as well as any costs payable to HMRC, if appropriate.

-Where funding is available it will generally cover your own costs and any costs payable to your opponent, or the premium for an ATE policy.
+Where funding is available it will generally cover your own costs and any costs payable to HMRC, or the premium for an ATE policy.
+Where funding covers costs payable to HMRC and an ATE premium, the cost will be reflected in the funder's charging structure.